Something went wrong

 Short Term Trends

-Worcester’s overall fuel oil consumption fluctuates yearly correlating with how cold it gets each winter.
-As the temperature outside dips, homes’ heating systems need to burn more and more number two heating oil to maintain a constant interior temperature.
+Worcester’s overall heating oil use fluctuates from year to year depending on winter temperatures.
+As the temperature outside dips, homes’ heating systems need to burn increasing amounts of fuel oil to maintain the temperature that the thermostat is set to.
 Last winter, the average outside temperature in Worcester was 30.0°F, which was 4.5°F colder than the prior winter's average outside temperature.

 Worcester County Average Winter Temperature